In my opinion you are ahead of the game already, simply because you are in most cases halfway there.

 Here are some basic tips for bringing your unit up to these standards.
 My idea of an off the grid RV-ing experience is providing as many creature comforts as possible.
 The truly off the grid situation, is being away from civilization without any need to return home other than for fuel.

 Which brings me to our first consideration, fuel.
 Let’s get that out-of-the-way right off the bat.
 Fuel is the one element a mobile person, RVer cannot escape.
-Well… certainly not if you are surviving with anything more than a horse draw chuck wagon…
+Well… certainly not if you are surviving with anything more than a horse-drawn chuck wagon…

 Obviously, converting whatever engine you have can give you some added efficiency, however one must consider the availability of whatever fuel you will be running on.
 I recommend Diesel for it is still probably the best all-around fuel for any such RV-ing unit, especially large ones, and it is readily available in most scenarios.